Buying Guides By Ethan Parker May 23, 2026 10 min read

 2) Michelin Pilot Sport 4 S

-• Bi-compound tread design for excellent dry and wet performance balance.
+• Multi-compound tread design for a balanced dry and wet performance feel.

-• Dynamic response construction helps the tire hold shape at speed and respond quickly to steering inputs.
+• Responsive construction that helps the tire react quickly to steering inputs.

 Continental SportContact 7 tire close-up with branding overlay